W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/index.md

 published: true
 ---

-# UI, Umbraco, Shopify
+# Design to win your users over

-##### I'm Wai, I'm a small business (one-man band) thriving on solving interface problems and CMS web design.
-I am an Umbraco Certified Expert and Shopify Partner.
+##### I'm Wai, a UI Designer and Umbraco Certified Expert thriving on solving interface problems for your content managed applications.

 ##### [Read more about Umbraco &rarr;](/wailaw-umbraco-certified-expert/)